nunofabarros/ws-esp32/README.md

 # Weather Station ESP32

-Platform IO project to create a weather station with ESP32, DHT sensor, LCD 16x2.
+Simple PlatformIO project to create a weather station with ESP32, DHT sensor, LCD 16x2.
 Connects over Wi-Fi and with simple web server for querying temperature and humidity data.

 ![](doc/esp_32.jpg)